 Closely related to the lute, the guitar entered the musical scene in the early 16th century, most likely in Spain.
 Now, the instrument has found its place in almost every genre of music.
-Here are eight classical guitar composers you might want to check out for International Guitar Month this April.
+You might want to check out eight classical guitar composers for International Guitar Month this April.

 John Dowland (1563-1626) — 'Lachrimae' (ca. 1590s)

 While not a guitarist, lutenist John Dowland's compositions have been enjoyed by classical guitarists since its revival in the 20th century.
-Dowland was a fierce publisher, which is why many of his works have survived.
+Dowland was a fierce publisher, so many of his works have survived.

 Gaspar Sanz (1640-1710) — 'Danzas Espanolas' (ca. 1675)